 - Primary Navigation Item: The primary navigation item should be the first item listed in the breadcrumb string.
 If the primary navigation items do not have a landing page, this item should not be listed as a link.

 - Icon: The “fa-angle-double-right” Font Awesome icon should be used to separate levels in the breadcrumb string.

 - Links: All drill down pages that the user can navigate back to, should be shown as links in the breadcrumb string.
 The underline should appear when the user hovers over a link.

 - Current Location: The end of the breadcrumb string should represent the page a user is currently viewing.
-This string should be bold text and should not be a link.
+This string should not be a link.